opensourceoptions/opensourceoptions.github.io/_python/pyqgis_005_raster-statistics.md

 More information can be found in the [PyQGIS Developer Cookbook](https://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/)

 # Objectives
-- Query the value of a raster layer at a points
+- Get statistics for a raster band

 # Open the QGIS Python Console
 From the menu, select Plugins -> Python Console, or Ctrl + Alt + P (Windows)